Fee Coat of Arms, Family Crest and Fee Family History

 The name Fee usually originated in Ireland and is derived from the native Gaelic O'Fiaich sept that has a number of variants including Fay, Foy, Fey and even Hunt.
 In modern times descendants of this sept can be found mostly in Counties Fermanagh, Armagh, Cavan and Mayo.

-A Sept is an ancient form of a Clan and is a group of people whose ancestors all bore the same surname and inhabited the same locality.
+A Sept is an ancient Clan-like collective describing a group of persons whose immediate ancestors bore a common surname and inhabited the same territory.

 Meaning of Symbols & Colors on the Fee Coat of Arms